 Key features

-Meeting polls - Create polls with multiple time options and let participants vote on their availability.
+- Meeting polls - Create polls with multiple time options and let participants vote on their availability

-Booking pages - Set up personalized scheduling links for one-on-one appointments similar to Calendly.
+- Booking pages - Set up personalized scheduling links for one-on-one appointments similar to Calendly

-Group polls - Coordinate meetings with unlimited participants who can indicate their preferences.
+- Group polls - Coordinate meetings with unlimited participants who can indicate their preferences

-Calendar integration - Connect with Google Calendar, Outlook, and Office 365 to show your availability automatically.
+- Calendar integration - Connect with Google Calendar, Outlook, and Office 365 to show your availability automatically

-Video conferencing - Generate Zoom, Microsoft Teams, Google Meet, or Webex links for virtual meetings.
+- Video conferencing - Generate Zoom, Microsoft Teams, Google Meet, or Webex links for virtual meetings

-Customizable branding - Remove Doodle branding and add your company logo on higher tiers.
+- Customizable branding - Remove Doodle branding and add your company logo on higher tiers

-Reminders and notifications - Send automated emails to participants about upcoming meetings.
+- Reminders and notifications - Send automated emails to participants about upcoming meetings

 Doodle's polling system differentiates it from traditional scheduling tools.
 Instead of forcing one person to check everyone's calendars manually, Doodle crowdsources availability from all participants.
 This approach works brilliantly for team meetings, client workshops, or any scenario where multiple people need to agree on timing.
-However, for simple appointment booking, Doodle's polling features become unnecessary overhead compared to simpler alternatives.
+However, for simple appointment booking, Doodle's polling features is unnecessary compared to simpler alternatives.

 Doodle vs Salesforce Scheduler

-Primary use case - Doodle optimizes group coordination through polls, while Salesforce Scheduler manages service appointments with resource allocation.
+- Primary use case - Doodle optimizes group coordination through polls, while Salesforce Scheduler manages service appointments with resource allocation

-Scheduling approach - Doodle uses collaborative polling where participants vote on times, whereas Salesforce Scheduler assigns appointments based on availability rules and territories.
+- Scheduling approach - Doodle uses collaborative polling where participants vote on times, whereas Salesforce Scheduler assigns appointments based on availability rules and territories

-Pricing model - Doodle charges per user starting at $6.95/month, while Salesforce Scheduler costs $25/user/month plus Enterprise licenses.
+- Pricing model - Doodle charges per user starting at $6.95/month, while Salesforce Scheduler costs $25/user/month plus Enterprise licenses

-Resource management - Salesforce Scheduler tracks people and physical assets as bookable resources, while Doodle focuses purely on finding mutually available time slots.
+- Resource management - Salesforce Scheduler tracks people and physical assets as bookable resources, while Doodle focuses purely on finding mutually available time slots

-Implementation complexity - Doodle works immediately after signup, whereas Salesforce Scheduler requires weeks to months of configuration.
+- Implementation complexity - Doodle works immediately after signup, whereas Salesforce Scheduler requires weeks to months of configuration

 Pros and cons